ISISComputingGroup/ibex_developers_manual/Pixelman.md

 For more information see the README file in `C:\Instrument\Apps\EPICS32\support\pixelman\master\run`

-# Troubleshooting
+## Troubleshooting

-It seem that if the contents of ShutterValues.txt are not liked by pixelman, then the program will not start with EPICS support and you either get nothing or a microsoft c++ error box.
-If you run pixelman.exe and dismiss the errors about not being able to load epics.dll then pixelman will start, but you have no epics PVs.
-If you use the desktop shortcut/run_pixelman.bat it fails as described.
-The epics DLL does not read ShutterValues.txt so i am unsure of the reason behind this, we do not have the source code for pixelman so i cannot debug this.
-UPDATE: after investigation by camera developer, it looks like the maximum number of time slices is now lower than it used to be (now ~2900  previously 3100), which means previous working ShutterValues.txt files may fail.
+It seems that if the contents of `ShutterValues.txt` are not liked by Pixelman, then the program will not start with EPICS support and you either get nothing or a Microsoft C++ error box.
+If you run `pixelman.exe` and dismiss the errors about not being able to load `epics.dll` then Pixelman will start, but you have no EPICS PVs.
+If you use the desktop shortcut `run_pixelman.bat` it fails as described.
+The EPICS DLL does not read `ShutterValues.txt` so I am unsure of the reason behind this, we do not have the source code for Pixelman so I cannot debug this.

+UPDATE: after investigation by camera developer, it looks like the maximum number of time slices is now lower than it used to be (now ~2900, previously 3100), which means previous working `ShutterValues.txt` files may fail.
 At the moment it is unclear what has caused this.